 Clothing and personal belongings that are brought to school should be labeled with the child's name.
 Found articles are placed on the school's lost and found table in the school entryway.
 Please check the lost and found box if your child is missing something.
-Unlabeled or unclaimed items are turned over to a goodwill agency throughout the school year.
+Unlabeled or unclaimed items are turned over to a goodwill agency at the end of the school year.